Geeksltd/Olive/docs/DevOps/MigratingToCI_CD.md

 # Migrating to CI/CD
 This document covers the steps needed to migrate an existing project to the new CI/CD pipeline.
 Each step has been described in more details in their own documents which have been referenced here.
 Depening on what framework the project has been implemented by different steps/configurations should be done which have been highlighted.
+All the referenced documents explain everything for a microservice based application, which are applied to a monolith application assume that the application only has one big service.
 It is assumed that you already have set up a VM as the build server.